visitbethel/openshift-cartridge-plack/template/README.md

 - OPENSHIFT_PLACK_LOG_DIR :
   Directory path in which you should store your log files.
 It is up to you to write and rotate logs in this directory.
-The log files are cleaned up by "tidy" command.
+The log files are cleaned up by "rhc app tidy YOUR_APP_NAME" command.